 - Bonus tip: if you’re connected to the internet, there’s even more you can do with the app.
 Dealing with a non-Roman alphabet and can’t type in the character you need translated?
 Draw it with your finger on the screen.
 Is someone saying something to you but you don’t know how to write it out?
 Ask them to speak it into the microphone.
 If you use an Android, there are even more options with the app but I’ll let you find those gems on your own.

 If you use WiFi on any device, I strongly recommend setting up a VPN.
 Public and shared WiFi is easy for people to hack into, allowing them to see what you’re doing online.
 A VPN (Virtual Private Network) will establish a secure connection that prevents hackers from snooping into your life.
-I recommend Witopia and can provide you with a discount of 15% on a new service plan.
+I’m currently using Private Internet Access and am, thus far, satisfied with their service but there are plenty of other options out there.
 In some parts of the world, using a VPN is illegal so if you book travel with me and are headed to one of those places, I’ll let you know.

 For anyone who takes photos on vacation (that’s everyone, right?), make a plan before you leave home on how you’ll back up those photos.
 There are many options for doing this but I recommend Dropbox.
 It’s free and you can set it up so that photos on your phone or tablet back up to Dropbox wirelessly.